algonquindesign/algonquindesign.ca/spark/index.md

 		Create a professional portfolio that shows both artistic strengths and design thinking.
 Projects are diverse, so students can explore style across posters, branding, digital media, motion, and more, building a portfolio that speaks to employers and clients.
 	</p>
 	<blockquote>
-		“The future of design is human-led, AI-enhanced.”
+		“<a href="/ai-in-graphic-design/">The future of design is human-led, AI-enhanced.</a>”
 	</blockquote>
 	<h4>
 		Community, Mentors, Futures